 IaaS Storage Services

-These are standardized, highly scalable storage capacity, delivered as an on-demand, pay-per-use service for ephemeral and/or persistent data storage needs.
-These may be used by customers alongside or for bare metal, virtualized and containerized compute services or independently.
-Storage services are segmented by data organization – file, object, and block storage services and available for performance or capacity-optimized use cases.
-Offerings may also be classified as a cold tier (cloud cold storage services), based on the price and availability characteristics of the service.
+Standardized, highly scalable storage, delivered as an on-demand, pay-per-use service for ephemeral and/or persistent data storage needs; segmented by data organization – file, object, and block storage services and available for performance or capacity-optimized use cases; may also be classified as a cold tier (cloud cold storage services), based on the price and availability characteristics of the service

 IaaS Compute Services

-These are standardized, highly scalable compute resources, delivered as an on-demand, pay-per-use services.
-IaaS Compute Services include virtual machines, containers, or bare metal instances.
-Compute services are segmented by the compute environment offered by the service – virtualized x86, bare metal, and accelerated and other compute services (capturing non-x86 as well as newer cloud-native environments).
-Use cases of focus include traditional enterprise IT back-office applications, targeted accelerated computing solutions, and emerging edge-computing solutions.
+Standardized, highly scalable compute resources, delivered as an on-demand, pay-per-use services; include virtual machines, containers, or bare metal instances and segmented by the compute environment offered by the service – virtualized x86, bare metal, accelerated, and "other compute services" (capturing non-x86 as well as newer cloud-native environments)